someone0x0/ELK_Instllation/README.md

 ---

-## Known Limitations
-- Requires root access to execute.
-- Internet connectivity is mandatory for fetching packages.

----

 ## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality or add features.